pe-st/garmin-connect-export/README.md

   -s SUBDIR, --subdir SUBDIR
                         the subdirectory for activity files (tcx, gpx etc.), supported placeholders are {YYYY} and {MM}
                         (default: export directory)
+  -lp LOGPATH, --logpath LOGPATH
-  -u, --unzip           if downloading ZIP files (format: 'original'), unzip the file and remove the ZIP file -ot, --originaltime   will set downloaded (and possibly unzipped) file time to the activity start time --desc [DESC]         append the activity's description to the file name of the download; limit size if number is given
+                        the directory to store logfiles (default: same as for --directory -u, --unzip           if downloading ZIP files (format: 'original'), unzip the file and remove the ZIP file -ot, --originaltime   will set downloaded (and possibly unzipped) file time to the activity start time --desc [DESC]         append the activity's description to the file name of the download; limit size if number is given